Stroke During Pregnancy And A Terrible Bedside Manner

 Mom is in the hospital dealing with all this stuff while pregnant.

 And all I wanted to do was cuddle her and say, ” Oh my gosh, it’s going to be okay.
 But she was afraid of me because I was hooked up to every machine and IV and all this stuff.
 So that was tough because she was scared of me.
 She didn’t want me to comfort her, and she had a broken arm.
 But kids heal so fast.
 I think she was out of the cast before I left the hospital.

 How long were you in the hospital before?

 So I was in the

-Whatever you call the medical center hospital for two weeks, and then I was in a rehab hospital for two weeks.
-And I fought really hard to get out the rehab hospital and I got out of the rehab hospital on the summer solstice.
+Whatever you call the medical center hospital for two weeks, I was in a rehab hospital for two weeks.
+And I fought hard to get out of the rehab hospital, and I got out of the rehab hospital on the summer solstice.
 On June 21.
 I was like, I can’t be here anymore.
 It was it was too much.
 I was exhausted.
 I didn’t sleep for a month.
-I had a woman at the rehab hospital tell me that she was so grateful for the health of her children because she saw in what a bad place I was in.
+A woman at the rehab hospital told me she was so grateful for her children’s health because she saw what a wrong place I was in.

 Shit out of luck

-And so I told my physical therapist who I liked, I told her about this because it really hurt me really hurt my feelings.
+And so I told my physical therapist, who I liked; I told her about this because it hurt my feelings.
 And she said, Oh my gosh, I have to talk to this woman, I guess.
-So she went and talk to this woman.
+So she went and spoke to this woman.
 She said she told her to apologize to me.
-And she came in to my room like late at night.
-Whenever her shift was but it was late.
-It wasn’t like during the day when I was like awake and cognizant.
+And she came into my room late at night.
+Whenever her shift was, it was late.
+It wasn’t like during the day when I was awake and aware.
 She was like I’m so I’m supposed to apologize to you.
 And that was it.
 Like that was her apology was I’m supposed to apologize to you.